 Developed by the NHS Leadership Academy, it is currently in a pilot phase with co-design, development, and introduction taking place in partnership with seven Sustainability and Transformation Partnerships (STP) and Integrated Care System (ICS) areas across England.

-Together for Devon is recruiting 20 High Potential Scheme participants to commence their development programme in September 2020.
+Together for Devon will be recruiting 20 High Potential Scheme participants to commence their development programme.

-Applications will open in May for six weeks.
-Links to apply will be published on this page at that time.
+Advance notice of applications opening will be well publicised and links to apply will be published on this page at that time.

 If you are a middle-level clinical or non-clinical leader (bands 8a-8d) with the potential and interest to progress into a senior leadership role in health and care, the new High Potential Scheme offers a uniquely tailored two-year career development opportunity.